setiawanp/QtDependencyResolver/README.md

 # QtDependencyResolver

+This repository is based on Sergey Pupko's QtDependencyResolver which can be found [here](https://github.com/SPupko/QtDependencyResolver), but with additional Scope capability just like [Google Guice's Scope](https://github.com/google/guice/wiki/Scopes).
+Until now, just Singleton Scope was added.
+But, additional Scope will be added another time if needed.

 QtDependencyResolver is a simple, ready-to-use library, that provide you ability to make IoC via DIContainer in your solution.
 DIContainer is based on Qt Meta-Object System and use invoke method to make a constructor injection.